 The performance of candidate photo-z methods should ideally be demonstrated on test data that is representative of the data anticipated by future large-scale surveys.
-In particular, some data sets, such as much of the LSST catalog, will have photometric data for optical bands only while others, such as Euclid, will have, or overlap with, infrared bands.
+In particular, some data sets, such as much of the LSST catalog, will have photometric data for optical bands only, while others, such as Euclid, will have or overlap with infrared bands.
 Additionally, some important data sets will span a large redshift range with many high redshift objects.
-In order to perform an analysis on real data approximating these conditions, we use two relatively large data sets of photometry from the Cosmic Evolution Survey (COSMOS) COSMOS2015 photometric catalog \citep{Laigle15} with known redshifts spanning the redshift range $0<z<4$.
-One set consists of the overlap of COSMOS photometry with spectroscopic redshifts from the 3D-HST survey performed with the Hubble Space Telescope and reported in \citet{Momcheva16} featuring 3704 galaxies, and the other consists of COSMOS photometry with previously reliably estimated (see criteria in \S \ref{data}) 30-band photometric redshifts.
-Furthermore, in order to approximate the photometric redshift conditions of future large scale surveys, we adopt training set sizes that are much smaller than evaluation set sizes.
+In this work we perform analyses on real data approximating these conditions.
+Furthermore, in order to approximate the photometric redshift evaluation conditions of future large-scale surveys, we adopt training set sizes that are much smaller than evaluation set sizes.

 Photo-z methods have been traditionally divided into two categories: template-fitting and empirical methods.
-Template-fitting methods rely on fitting galaxy photometry to template spectra evolved with redshift, typically derived using $\chi ^2$ minimization, e.g. Le Phare \citep[]{Arnouts99, Ilbert06}, BPZ \citep{Benitez00}, HyperZ \citep{Bolzonella00}, zebra \citep{Feldmann06}, EAZY \citep{Brammer08}, gazelle \citep{KF09}, and DELIGHT \citep{LH17}.
+Template-fitting methods rely on fitting galaxy photometry to template spectra evolved with redshift, typically derived using $\chi ^2$ minimization, e.g. Le Phare \citep{Arnouts99, Ilbert06}, BPZ \citep{Benitez00}, HyperZ \citep{Bolzonella00}, zebra \citep{Feldmann06}, EAZY \citep{Brammer08}, gazelle \citep{KF09}, and DELIGHT \citep{LH17}.
 Template-fitting methods depend critically on the extent to which galaxy spectral energy distributions (SEDs) library templates adequately represent properties of observed SEDs corresponding to target galaxy populations for which one wants to estimate the redshifts; the selection of ill-fitted SED templates provides the greatest source of errors in redshift determinations with these models.
-Some techniques for template fitting have incorporated the use of training sets of objects with known photometry and spectroscopic redshifts to better calibrate representative SED templates \citep[]{Benitez04,Ilbert06,Ilbert09}.
+Some techniques for template fitting have incorporated the use of training sets of objects with known photometry and spectroscopic redshifts to better calibrate representative SED templates \citep{Benitez04,Ilbert06,Ilbert09}.